 Shakespeare's 'King Lear' travelling on the dusty and risky roads to the remotest forgotten villages in the mountains of Turkey where even drinking water can hardly reach, turns delicately ...
 See full summary »

 Benjamin is a young poet from Turkey, works in Bosnia as a volunteer to help the extrication of dead bodies from the mass graves.
 He comes to Bosnia in order to escape from his past.
 A ...
 See full summary »

 Living on his own under a modest roof, Sami makes a living as a mural painter.
 One day, he learns that his doting grandmother has passed away and left him a small chest full of calligraphy ...
 See full summary »

 1930's rural Nova Scotia.
 Maud Dowley, who suffers from rheumatoid arthritis, smokes heavily to deal with the pain.
 Because of her unusual gait from the arthritis, she is often mistaken as a stupid, incapable woman, that perception which does make her feel stupid and incapable.
-That view is held by her surviving family, her brother Charlie and her Aunt Ida with who she lives.
-After an action by Charlie, Maud decides to seek some independence, she the only applicant for a posted job as housekeeper for brusque Everett Lewis, a poor fish seller.
+That view is held by her surviving family, her brother Charlie and her Aunt Ida with whom she lives.
+After an action by Charlie, Maud decides to seek some independence and is the only applicant for a posted job as housekeeper for brusque Everett Lewis, a poor fish seller.
 Despite not wanting to hire a cripple which only adds to their antagonism, Maud negotiates to get the job for room and board.
 Their antagonistic relationship ends up including Everett exacting beatings on Maud whenever she doesn't do what he wants.
-To keep herself happy, Maud begins to paint the interior of the house with happy pictures and paint similar pictures on small cards, these folk art pictures how she wants to see the world. ...Written by
+To keep herself happy, Maud begins to paint the interior of the house with happy pictures and paint similar pictures on small cards, these folk art pictures are how she wants to see the world. ...Written by

 52 of 61 people found this review helpful.

 Was this review helpful to you?